June E. Osborn: Education

-June E. Osborn began her studies at Oberlin College where she received her A.B. degree in 1957.
+Osborn began her studies at Oberlin College where she received her A.B. degree in 1957.
 Osborn continued her education in Cleveland at Case Western Reserve University.
 It was while she was here that she met and worked with Dr. Frederick C. Robbins, who shared the 1953 Nobel Prize in physiology, whom through his work inspired her to study virology.

-Dr. June E. Osborn received her M.D. from Case Western Reserve University in 1961.
+Osborn received her M.D. from Case Western Reserve University in 1961.
 She then spent three years training at Boston Children’s and Massachusetts General Hospitals as a pediatric resident.
 After she was finished there she spent two years at Johns Hopkins University School of Medicine and also The University of Pittsburgh as a postdoctoral fellow in infectious diseases and virology.